oconnor663/jacko.io/posts/async_tasks.md

 }
 ```

+Now that we can explicitly wait on a task, we don't need to wait for all of
-Now that we can control which tasks we're waiting on, we want our main loop to
+them automatically, and we want our main loop to exit after the main task is
-exit after the main task is finished.
-Let's split the main task out from the
+finished.
+Let's split the main task out from the `tasks` list, which we can
-`tasks` list, which we can rename to `other_tasks`:[^eagle_eyed]
+rename to `other_tasks`:[^eagle_eyed]

 [^eagle_eyed]: Eagle-eyed readers might spot that we're no longer coercing
     `main_task` to a `DynFuture`.
 That means that `async_main` doesn't have to